-Like many other financial institutions, banks are experiencing increased demand for their digital offerings as they’re forced to temporarily close physical branches and customers shift their preferences to online services.
+Like many other financial institutions, banks are experiencing increased demand for their digital offerings as customers shift their preferences from physical branches to online services.
 When adjusting to this new way of operating, it can be difficult to understand and quantify the impact of your online channels.

 To help, we’ve outlined six KPIs banks should use to measure their digital efforts.
 These metrics will help you understand how customers are adopting your online offerings, the impact on overall banking activity, and where you can drive improvements in the customer experience.